-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS Shire of Narrogin Position • Support WALGA recommendation(s) 2.4 Streamline Local Laws Local laws are required to be reviewed every eight years.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS Supported Shire of Narrogin Position • Support WALGA recommendation(s) 2.4 Streamline Local Laws Local laws are required to be reviewed every eight years.
 The review of local laws (especially when they are standard) has been identified as a burden for the sector.
-Inconsistency between local laws is frustrating for residents and business stakeholders. to be reviewed by the local government every 15 years.
-Items 2.4, 2.5 and 2.6 expand upon Advocacy Position 2.6.35 - 'Local law-making process should be simplified'.
+Inconsistency between local laws is frustrating for residents and business stakeholders.
+It is proposed that local laws would only need to be reviewed by the local government every 15 years.
+Local laws not reviewed in the timeframe would lapse, meaning that old laws will be automatically removed and no longer applicable.
+Local governments adopting Model Local Laws will have reduced advertising requirements.
+Current Local Government Position Items 2.4, 2.5 and 2.6 expand upon Advocacy Position 2.6.35 - 'Local law-making process should be simplified'.
 The Local Law making process should be simplified as follows: The requirement to give state-wide notice should be reviewed, with consideration given to Local Governments only being required to provide local public notice; Eliminate the requirement to consult on local laws when a model is used; Consider deleting the requirement to review local laws periodically.
 Local Governments, by administering local laws, will determine when it is necessary to amend or revoke a local law; and Introduce certification of local laws by a legal practitioner in place of scrutiny by Parliament's Delegated Legislation Committee.
 Comment Proposed reforms meet the Sector's preference for simplified local law-making processes.
-Model local laws are supported, whilst recognising the models themselves will require review by State
+Model

-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS Government departments with the relevant head of power.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS local laws are supported, whilst recognising the models themselves will require review by State Government departments with the relevant head of power.
 For example, the Model Local Law (Standing Orders) 1998 formed the basis of many Local Government meeting procedures local laws but no review was completed.
 This model was superseded by individual local laws with added contemporary provisions.
 This pattern will repeat itself if model local laws are not reviewed to remain contemporary to the Sector's requirements.
 Recommendation Supported Shire of Narrogin Position • Support WALGA recommendation(s) 2.5 Simplifying Approvals for Small Business and Community Events Inconsistency between local laws and approvals processes for events, street activation, and initiatives by local businesses is frustrating for business and local communities.
 Proposed reforms would introduce greater consistency for approvals for: alfresco and outdoor dining minor small business signage rules running community events.
 As above Shire of Narrogin Position • Support WALGA recommendation(s) as long as size and scale, regional, rural and remote examples are considered and able to be applied.
-2.6 Standardised Meeting Procedures, Including Public Question Time Local governments currently prepare individual standing order local laws.
-The Local Government Act 1995 and To provide greater clarity for ratepayers and applicants for decisions made by council, it is proposed that the meeting procedures and As above
+2.6 Standardised Meeting Procedures, Includi ing Public Question Time

-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS regulations require local governments to allocate time at meetings for questions from the public.
-Inconsistency among the meeting procedures between local governments is a common source of complaints. meetings, including for public question time, are standardised across the State.Regulations would introduce standard Support WALGA recommendation(s) as long as size and scale, regional, rural and remote examples are considered and able to be applied.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS Local governments currently prepare individual standing order local laws.
+The Local Government Act 1995 and regulations require local governments to allocate time at meetings for questions from the public.
+Inconsistency among the meeting procedures between local governments is a common source of complaints.
+To provide greater clarity for ratepayers and applicants for decisions made by council, it is proposed that the meeting procedures and standing orders for all local government meetings, including for public question time, are standardised across the State.
+Regulations would introduce standard requirements for public question time, and the procedures for meetings generally.
+Members of the public across all local governments would have the same opportunities to address council and ask questions.
+As above Shire of Narrogin Position • Support WALGA recommendation(s) as long as size and scale, regional, rural and remote examples are considered and able to be applied.
+2.7 Regional Subsidiaries